encobrain/configer/README.md

 Priority of extending config

     1. From last to begin of params new()
-    2. In each param if it path to directory then load files from long to short names
+    2. In each param if it path to directory then load files from long to short names and last is root.json
     3. On finish of merge do syntax analys
         3.1. extends with filter
         3.2. extends without filter